tube0013/tube_gateways/esphome/README.md

 Edit the yaml for your corresponding gateway.

-in the Ethernet section add the IP section following it:
+in the ethernet section add the manual_ip: section following like below:

 ```
 esphome: